-Filament Innovations continues to work with various branches of the US Government for large-scale 3D Printers.
+The U.S. Army chose the BFP-ICARUS to conduct research on new materials for 3D Printing.
 If you are a government employee and interested in working with Filament Innovations, rest assured we have all the paperwork in place to make it a smooth process.
 We are in the SAM Database using our DUNS number of 081170616.

 Robert Thomas Design (RTD, located in Allentown, PA) is a consulting firm that specializes in New Brand Development.
 RTD works with clients to develop new brands and turn their ideas and concepts into artistic renderings.
 RTD contacted Filament Innovations to help grow their business.
 They wanted to take their artistic renderings and turn them into physical prototypes for customers to see and hold, in person.
 By working with Filament Innovations, they were able to provide their customers with large-scale physical prototypes, helping to take RTD to the next level by providing a service they were unable to provide before.